 Again, these monitors need to be configured to run automatically with rich reporting (like logs & screenshots of failures, etc.).

-You need to master the various automation and continuous integration tools, so that your automation efforts add value to the chain and are lean enough to quickly adapt to changes.
-You may be working on projects that may involve an alpha, beta and UAT environments before being deployed on the production environment.
+You need to master the various automation and continuous integration tools so that your automation efforts add value to the chain and are lean enough to quickly adapt to changes.
+You may be working on projects that may involve alpha, beta and UAT environments before being deployed in the production environment.

 The concept essentially remains the same.
-Automation, automation and more automation is the core of a successful DevOps cycle.
+Automation and more automation is the core of a successful DevOps cycle.
 But, as a QA you should also be able to draw a line as to how much automation is too much automation.

-What do you think about DevOps?
+What do you think about DevOps Testing?
 Do you think by getting developers and operations folks to work together can benefit the project?